My Honest Squarespace vs WordPress Comparison: Choose Your Platform Now

 out of 5

-Of the two, we recommend Squarespace.
-Its great design is only heightened by how accessible it is to use, turning even beginners into website-designing maestros.
-WordPress may be harder to use, but its highly specialized blogging tools and endless customization shouldn’t be overlooked either.
+Squarespace’s great design options and easy-to-use editor can make beginners feel like website-designing pros.
+On the other hand, WordPress may be harder to use, but its highly specialized blogging tools and limitless customization shouldn’t be overlooked.

-But which one is best for you, and why?
-We’ve pitted these two against each other with a full breakdown across each important category to find a definitive answer, so let’s jump in!
+I’ve pitted the two against each other with a full breakdown across each important category, such as pricing and ecommerce.
+Let’s jump in!

-There are actually two versions of WordPress out there!
-In this comparison, we’re talking about WordPress.org, which is an open-source platform and is what most people are referring to when they say “WordPress.”
-WordPress.org is different from WordPress.com, which is designed more like a website builder but lacks a lot of power and resources.
+There are two versions of WordPress – WordPress.com and WordPress.org.
+In this comparison, I’m talking about WordPress.org, an open-source platform that most people are referring to when they say “WordPress.”
+On the other hand, WordPress.com is more of a traditional website builder but lacks the power and resources provided by WordPress.org.

 Squarespace vs WordPress: Comparison Table